nishanthtnoorithaya/React-HyperPanda/README.md

 16. Creating JSON data and Extracting the Data using Props and Using Arguements from Components.
 17. Looping Using the Map Function.
 18. Importance of Key While Looping.
+19. Restructuring our app.
+Creating Src folder and Component Folders.
+(Adding all the components to components folder)
+20. import/export from and to the Components and App. (default and Named Import/export).
+21. Keeping URL and Data in Seperate Folder called (Utils/common/config folders)